callysthenes/cctv/README.md

 # CCTV Webcam Capture

-A Python script for capturing frames from USB webcams with adjustable brightness, contrast, and night mode support.
+A Python script and web interface for capturing frames from USB webcams with adjustable brightness, contrast, and night mode support.

 ## Features